Alternative Dispute Resolution

 Who Should Know This Policy

-All faculty and staff are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+All employees are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 Alternative Dispute Resolution (ADR)

-This course of action provides alternatives to traditional processes for complaint resolution and includes such processes as conciliation, mediation, ombudsperson activities and negotiation.
+This course of action provides alternatives to traditional processes for complaint resolution and includes such processes as conciliation, mediation, ombudsperson activities, facilitated conversations, conflict coaching, and negotiation.

 VCU Human Resources officially interprets this policy and is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
-Please direct policy questions to VCU Human Resources.
+Please direct policy questions to VCU Human Resources, Employee Relations Office.

 Policy Specifics and Procedures

-All departments are encouraged to use collaborative practices and ADR techniques in developing their internal policies and procedures.
-Both internal and external resources for trained ADR personnel may be utilized.
-Faculty and staff with workplace concerns are encouraged to contact the HR Employee Relations Office and/or the VCU Ombudsperson for confidential assistance.
+1. Alternate Dispute Methods: All departments are encouraged to include the collaborative practices and ADR techniques available at the university in developing and implementing their internal policies and procedures to resolve disputes in the workplace.
+Both internal and external resources for trained ADR are available to all employees.
+Employees with workplace concerns are encouraged to contact the HR Employee Relations Office, which can provide information to employees about a neutral third party such as the VCU Ombudsperson or a trained university mediator for confidential assistance.

-Departments may contact the dispute resolution coordinator in VCU Human Resources Employee Relations Office for assistance in developing processes or securing resources.
+Departments may contact VCU Human Resources Employee Relations Office for assistance in developing ADR processes or securing ADR resources.

 There are no forms associated with this policy and procedures.